NarroApp/docs/source/includes/_articles.md

-active | boolean | Indicates whether this article is available in the user's podcast feed audio.url | string | URL to the article's audio MP3 file audio.length | number | Length of article MP3, in seconds audio.voice | string | Voice used to read article created | timestamp | ISO-formatted creation datetime description | string | Extracted article description
+active | boolean | Indicates whether this article is available in the user's podcast feed audio.url | string | URL to the article's audio MP3 file audio.length | number | Length of article MP3, in seconds audio.rate | number | Reading rate of article, expressed in ratio to 'normal' audio.voice | string | Voice used to read article created | timestamp | ISO-formatted creation datetime description | string | Extracted article description